 In Halifax County, North Carolina community leaders are committed to providing an environment to enhance business growth and prosperity.
-Companies looking to locate or expand in Halifax County will find a number of resources to support job creation and investment.
-Designated as a Tier One Area by the North Carolina Department of Commerce, Halifax County receives MAXIMUM support for qualifying new and expanding industries.
+Companies looking to locate or expand in Halifax County will find a number of resources and enhancement to support job creation and investment.
+Halifax County is a Tier One Area

 One North Carolina Fund

-The One North Carolina Fund is a discretionary program that helps to recruit and expand quality jobs in high value-added, knowledge-driven industries.
+The One North Carolina Fund is a discretionary program that helps our Governor respond quickly to competitive job creation projects.
 It also provides financial assistance to those businesses or industries deemed vital to a healthy economy that are making significant efforts to expand in North Carolina.
 The fund is made possible through appropriations made by the North Carolina General Assembly for companies contemplating new expansion or new operations in the state and designed to increase the state’s competitiveness.
 Funds are only considered for project locations or expansions where North Carolina is in competition with another location outside the state.

 Companies can receive funds for: 1) Installation or purchase of equipment; 2) Structural repairs, improvements, or renovations of existing buildings to be used for expansion; 3) Construction of or improvements to new or existing water, sewer, gas or electric utility distribution lines, or equipment for existing buildings.
 To be considered for the One North Carolina Fund, the company must agree to meet an average wage test.
 For companies considering Halifax County, the County must agree to match financial assistance to the company.

 The Job Development Investment Grant (JDIG) is a performance-based, discretionary program that provides cash grants as an incentive directly to new and expanding companies to offset costs of locating or expanding in North Carolina.
 The amount of the grant is based on a percentage of the personal income tax withholdings associated with new jobs.